stil4m/mollie-api/README.md

 #### Configuration

 Both clients make use of the Jackson `ObjectMapper` and the Apache HTTP `HttpClient`.
 These can be respectivly configured using `withMapper` and `withClient`.

+> Note that the library uses `jackson-datatype-jdk8`.
+To make sure that the `ObjectMapper` can serialize `java.util.Optional` the library registers the module in the `ObjectMapper`.

 ### API Calls